 My son was diagnosed with cortical visual impairment (CVI) as a newborn in 2011, before he came home from the children’s hospital neonatal intensive care unit.
 Like many kids who have CVI, he had a stroke.
 Or more specifically, hypoxic ischemic encephalopathy, HIE.
-His birth experience meant absorbing the diagnoses of infant stroke and CVI, as well as the unknown that goes along with that, because CVI is not a stand alone diagnosis.
+His birth experience meant absorbing the diagnoses of infant stroke and CVI, as well as the great unknown that goes along with that, because CVI is not a stand alone diagnosis.
 The doctors, neurologists, called it cortical blindness.
 This was a day or two after hearing the heart breaking words infant stroke for the first time, a phrase that is not comprehensible in the moment.
 Cortical blindness, the neurologist said.
 Because his impairment involves the brain, and not the eye itself, there is nothing you can do.
 Instead the doctor should have said, Because his visual impairment involves the brain – there is so much you can do.
 This should be the message to all parents whose child receives a diagnosis of CVI.

 Since that time, the goal has been to learn as much as possible about my son’s cortical visual impairment.
 Most of that learning has centered around the practice of Christine Roman-Lantzy, whose life’s work has been life changing for my child and so many others.
 Learning has involved reading books, conducting internet research, Skype calls, attending distant CVI conferences and workshops.
 Instead of vacations, travel is for CVI conferences – and most CVI trainings are nowhere near Washington State.
 Over the course of time, after meeting dozens of other CVI parents, and sharing and hearing stories, a pattern emerged.
 Parents of children with CVI have three problems.